Sturmabteilung: Rise

-Many of these stormtroopers believed in the socialist promise of National Socialism.
+Many of these stormtroopers believed in the strasserist promise of nazism.
 They expected the Nazi regime to take more radical economic action, such as breaking up the vast landed estates of the aristocracy, once they obtained national power.
 By the time Hitler assumed power in January 1933, SA membership had increased to approximately 2,000,000—twenty times as large as the number of troops and officers in the Reichswehr (German Army).

 Fall

 After Hitler and the Nazis obtained national power, the SA leadership also became increasingly eager for power.
 By the end of 1933, the SA numbered more than 3 million men, and many believed they were the replacement for the "antiquated" Reichswehr.
 Röhm's ideal was to absorb the army (then limited by law to no more than 100,000 men) into the SA, which would be a new "people's army".
 This deeply offended and alarmed the professional army leaders and threatened Hitler's goal of co-opting the Reichswehr.
 The SA's increasing power and ambitions also posed a threat to other Nazi leaders.
 Originally an adjunct to the SA, the Schutzstaffel (SS) was placed under the control of Heinrich Himmler, in part to restrict the power of the SA and their leaders.
 The younger SS had evolved to be more than a bodyguard unit for Hitler and demonstrated that it was better suited to carry out Hitler's policies, including those of a criminal nature.

 Although some of the conflicts between the SS and SA were based on personal rivalries of leaders, the mass of members had key socio-economic differences and related conflicts.
 SS members generally came from the middle class, while the SA had its base among the unemployed and working class.
-Politically speaking, the SA was more radical than the SS, with its leaders arguing the Nazi revolution had not ended when Hitler achieved power, but rather needed to implement socialism in Germany (see Strasserism).
+Politically speaking, the SA was more radical than the SS, with its leaders arguing the Nazi revolution had not ended when Hitler achieved power, but rather needed to implement Strasserism in Germany.
 Hitler believed that the defiant and rebellious culture encouraged before the seizure of power had to give way to using these forces for community organization.
 But the SA members resented tasks such as canvassing and fundraising, considering them Kleinarbeit ("little work"), which had typically been performed by women before the Nazi seizure of power.
 Rudolf Diels, the first Gestapo chief, estimated that in 1933 Berlin, 70 percent of new SA recruits were former Communists.